 The purpose of this Action Project is to synthesize all of the information that you’ve learned about yourself through the range of profile activities and create an artistic rendering of yourself.
 What you create may or may not look like you, or even a human being; and this is acceptable because you will explain your self-rendering through an artist statement that is anchored in the language and understandings gleaned from the individual profiles experienced in U1 Internal Investigation.

-Click on the products in the sketch to see the featured designs.
+Click on the sketches in the sketchbook to take a closer look at the students’ self-portraits.

-Alignment with Common Core Math & NextGen Standards
+National Standards: Project Alignment with Common Core Standards:

 CCSS.ELA-LITERACY.W.9-10.3.B.
 Use narrative techniques, such as dialogue, pacing, description, reflection, and multiple plot lines, to develop experiences, events, and/or characters.

 CCSS.ELA-LITERACY.W.9-10.3.C.
 Use a variety of techniques to sequence events so that they build on one another to create a coherent whole.

 CCSS.ELA-LITERACY.W.9-10.3.D.
 Use precise words and phrases, telling details, and sensory language to convey a vivid picture of the experiences, events, setting, and/or characters.

 CCSS.ELA-LITERACY.W.9-10.3.E.
 Provide a conclusion that follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.